 - Bery posted a long list of bank accounts, including PayPal in order for her to directly receive contributions from people.

 Maybe Bery has a high-level of integrity and she’s just helping these animals.
 I’m fine with that explanation.
 Dogs need help and few people are willing to devote time to this cause.
-Dogs her desperately need help.
+Dogs here desperately need help.
+There are literally thousands of dogs in the streets around the country, probably millions through-out latin america.
 So, I don’t regret giving money for this dog.